 The Lightner Museum presents "St. Augustine Through the Lens of William Henry Jackson," beginning on Tuesday, January 2, 2024.
 The exhibit, which opens on December 31 for guests at the LIghtner's New Year's Eve party, had been commissioned by Henry Flagler for promotional purposes to entice tourists to St. Augustine.

 In the 1870s, William Henry Jackson traveled throughout the continental U.S. to take photos for a United States Geological Survey of the Territories.
 As a result, he is known primarily for his documentation of the American West.
-His photos were eagerly anticipated and viewed by the public and were instrumental in encouraging congress to establish Yellowstone National Park in 1872.
+His photos were eagerly anticipated by the public and were instrumental in encouraging Congress to establish Yellowstone National Park in 1872.

 The cover photo is of what was then known as The Alcazar, Henry Flagler's second hotel in St. Augustine.
 Now, this building contains the City Offices and the Lightner Museum.

 Admission: $17.00 for adults; $14.00 for college students and seniors; $10.00 for youth ages 12-17; free for children 11 and younger

 When: Daily from January 2, 2023, from 9:00 a.m. to 5:00 p.m.

 Where: The Lightner Museum is located at 75 King St. in historic downtown St. Augustine.

 The Museum is generally open 7 days a week.
 They are closed on New Year's Day, July 4th, Thanksgiving, and Christmas.